Table of Contents

-I appreciate these ways of doing and learning on my own, with Harold and other participants of the workshop.
+I appreciate these ways of doing and learning on my own with Harold and other workshop participants.

-I have copied pasted the workshop outline from the page to put it in bold and a bigger heading.
-In that way, I can share for each item thoughts and links to some of my blog posts one topic / activity / day at a time.
-Some of them were shared during the workshop with Harold and the participants in our private online space.
+I have copied the workshop outline from the page to put it in bold and with a more critical heading.
+That way, I can share each item’s thoughts and links to some of my blog posts one topic/activity/day at a time.
+Some of them were shared with Harold and the participants in our private online space during the workshop.

 Well, I enjoyed doing this first activity:

-One of the first key learnings from this workshop is on networks.
+One of the first critical learnings from this workshop is on networks.
 We were asked:

 “Network-centric questions would be, “What are you learning?” or “Who are you learning from?”.
 For example Twitter asks, “What’s happening?”.

-By mapping visually my network, I understand better this as I tweeted:
+By mapping visually my network, I understand better as I tweeted:

 “Visualization gives us a chance to ask ourselves questions about our knowledge-sharing, cooperation and collaboration practices.” < using kumu.io helps me to map my network and to do so #PKMastery”

-Next step is to analyze my network with the basics of social network analysis, that we learn in the second key learning of this workshop about communities, especially communities of pratice.
-This part on communities also enables me to revisit my usages of Twitter as there are insights, questions and resources to dive into.
+The next step is to analyse my network with the basics of social network analysis.
+In the second key learning of this workshop, we learn about communities, especially communities of practice.
+This part on communities also enables me to revisit my Twitter usage as insights, questions and resources to dive into.
 As I tweeted: